 Alleged Eye Injury from Elmiron

-This is the active ingredient of the drug and the supposed link between Elmiron and serious eye injury.
+It is the active ingredient of the drug and the supposed link between Elmiron and serious eye injury.

 Complications from Elmiron Use

-Other victims experienced significant hair loss in one single area, where the condition sometimes reversed after stopping medication use, allowing the hair to grow back.
+Other Elmiron victims experienced significant hair loss in one single area, where the condition sometimes reversed after stopping medication use, allowing the hair to grow back.

-Attorneys Committed to Protecting People With Vision Problems After Elmiron Use
+Attorneys Committed to Protecting People with Vision Problems After Elmiron Use

-The good news is that you or a loved one may be eligible for financial compensation via a civil lawsuit against J & J.
+The good news is that you or a loved one may be eligible for compensation via a civil lawsuit against J & J.